9 Amazing Benefits Of Reading Bedtime Stories To Your Baby

 Image: Shutterstock

 Telling bedtime stories to your little ones is beneficial in more than one way.
 For example, having a collection of bedtime storybooks for babies can not just help you put them to sleep quickly but also enhance their creative thinking abilities from a young age.
+Bedtime stories can also strengthen the emotional bond between you and your children.
 Reid Lyon, the chief of child development and behavior branch from National Institute of Child Health and Human Development, Bethesda, said, “Neural research shows that when parents and caregivers interact verbally with children — which includes reading to them — kids learn a great deal more than we ever thought possible.”
 Altogether, narrating morally well-defined stories to your babies has proven benefits and could help instill moral values in them.
 Therefore, you may continue this practice for years.
 Read on as we tell you the advantages and age-appropriate ways and types of stories to read for your little ones.

 In This Article